(Recorded DI through the amp)

 Okay, this is a pretty long story!
 Badger is a great little houseboat that I used to live on.
 The universe brought me and Badger together via a series of amazing coincidences (well I think so anyway!).
 It was another "Celestine Prophecy" tale for me... hope you like the tune, and the story of how it came about...

-A friend of mine (Lou Lou) got in touch one day in the autumn of 2005 Gregorian and said she was coming back to Ipswich from London for a party at a mate's place, so I went along and we all had a great laugh and sang some songs 'n stuff.
+A friend of mine (Lou Lou) got in touch one day in the autumn of 2005 Gregorian and said she was coming back to town for a party at a mate's place, so I went along and we all had a great laugh and sang some songs 'n stuff.

 I couldn't believe it either!
-So, of course, I got chatting to Terry (No.2) and it turned out that he'd sold his houseboat on the very same day I'd sold my house the previous November!
+So, of course, I got chatting to Terry (No.2) and it turned out that he'd sold his houseboat on the very same day I'd previously sold my house, which was also my brother's birthday!
 I was initially gutted that I'd missed an opportunity, but he told me not to worry as he didn't think the guy he'd sold it to was very happy there and may want to sell on.

 The boat was called Badger (because it was black on the bottom and white on the top), and I spent a happy month before we moved in getting her/him "ship-shape".
 I found a favourite spot to play my guitar (to the trees) on a couch in one corner and one day this little tune came to me after I'd been messin' around with my tunings, as advised by my son Thom, to have a go at a Jose Gonzales song.
-There were several lovely women in my life at the time, one of whom was a girl I really liked at the time who had dark hair and pale skin, and was quite short too so I came up with this idea of comparing my affection for my new, very fortuitous, home with the feelings I had for this girl (and the general feelings of affection I had for the other new women who were coming into my life), but for various reasons (excuses!) at that time I just wasn't very confident about telling people how I really felt about them (now much better thanks to Maggie) so I never told her. "...If only you knew..."
+There were several lovely women in my life at the time, one of whom was a girl I really liked who had dark hair and pale skin, and was quite short, so I began comparing my affection for my new, very fortuitous, home with the feelings I had for this girl, but for various reasons (excuses!) at that time I just wasn't very confident about telling people how I really felt about them (now much better) so I never told her. "...If only you knew..."

-'Badger' has since become the song I get asked to play most by those who have heard it, and I hope you like it too... and follow those "coincidences" in your life, you never know what might come your way if you do!
+'Badger' has since become the song I get asked to play most by those who have heard it.
+I hope you like it too... and follow those "coincidences" in your life, you never know what might come your way if you do!

 - o X o -